 Who/What is A Simple Ceremony?

-A Simple Ceremony, LLC, is the wedding officiant business started in 2009 by me, Stacey Swickerath.
-I am the only officiant, currently.
+I was legally ordained in 2004 to help officiate a friend’s wedding, and officially started offering services as “A Simple Ceremony” in 2009.
 My goal is to provide a meaningful rite of passage for couples who want to celebrate their marriage without religion.
-I was ordained as a reverend by the Universal Life Church in 2004.
 As an atheist, this was the ideal solution for me to be legally authorized to officiate weddings in the United States, and Michigan in particular.
-Click here for more about me and on how I got started: About Me.
+Equality, feminism, and separation of church and state has always featured prominently in my guiding principles.

 How do we get a marriage license?

-You must apply for and pick up your own marriage license from the County Clerk’s Office.
-(Michigan residents apply in the county you live in, out of staters apply in the county the ceremony will take place.)
 It is only valid for 1 month, so don’t get it too soon!
 There is also a 3-day waiting period, so unless you pay for rush processing in extenuating circumstances, plan to go back in 3 days to pick it up.
 Then, bring it with you to the ceremony.
 I will fill out the details, you and your two witnesses will sign, and I will mail the copies back to the court for you.

 How do we start planning our ceremony?